 Do You Need Help Beyond Diet and Lifestyle?

 Sometimes we see the world in black and white, believing that the only paleo success story is someone who has achieved a medication-free remission.
-The reality is that there’s a whole spectrum of autoimmune healing.
-It’s not about perfection; it’s about getting better, and that will look different for each of us.
-I get emails from people who are taking the strongest medication available and still experiencing loss of abilities and autoimmune flares.
+The reality is that there’s a whole spectrum of autoimmune healing, and that will look different for each of us.
+I get emails from people who are taking the strongest medication available and still experiencing loss of abilities and severe autoimmune flares.
 That’s what motivates them to try the paleo diet.
 While most people are able to reduce their medication after 6-12 months of living the paleo lifestyle, not everyone can eliminate it completely.
 And that’s OK.
 Some people have more aggressive autoimmune diseases than others, and the combination of medication plus diet is what improves their quality of life.
-Whatever keeps you flare-free and living a better life than you had before, is cause for celebration.
+Whatever keeps you living your healthiest life is cause for celebration.
 Medication is not failure.

 Do You Have An Underlying Health Issue Not Yet Diagnosed?